newchuyalong/libgdx-learning/Using-libgdx-with-Kotlin.md

-[Kotlin](https://kotlinlang.org) is a modern statically typed JVM language from [JetBrains](https://www.jetbrains.com), the creators of [IntelliJ IDEA](https://www.jetbrains.com/idea/).
+[Kotlin](https://kotlinlang.org) is a modern statically typed JVM language from [JetBrains](https://www.jetbrains.com), the creators of [IntelliJ IDEA](https://www.jetbrains.com/idea/) (they support Eclipse too).
 Features such as null safe types, higher order functions, lambdas, cleaner syntax than Java, and so on.
 It also enables you to target Java 6 without the same loss of features like you get in Java.

 This makes it especially attractive for Android.